xcore/sw_foc_motor_control/doc_quickstart/adc/index.rst

    #.
 In the ``Run Configurations`` dialogue box (see above), select the xSCOPE tab
    #.
 Now select the ``Offline`` button, then click ``Apply``, then click ``Run``

-The program will build and start to produce test output in the Console window.
+The program will compile and build with the warning ``Constraints checks PASSED WITH CAVEATS``.
+This is because xSCOPE introduces an unspecified number of chan-ends.
+Test output will start to appear in the Console window.
 When the test has completed, move to the Project explorer window.
 In the app_test_adc directory there should be a file called ``xscope.xmt``.
 Double click on this file, and the xSCOPE viewer should launch.
 On the left-hand side of the viewer, under ``Captured Metrics``, select the arrow next to ``n``.
 A sub menu will open with 3 signals listed: ADC_A, ADC_B, and ADC_C.
 Use the boxes to the left of each signal to switch the trace on and off.
 Note the following features:-

    #.
 The traces have a transient at the start (left), which quickly decays to a steady-state by the end of the test (right).
    #.
 The traces for all 3 phases start at zero, therefore the DC bias is non-zero, as time progresses, each trace drifts towards a DC bias of zero.